ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 shared by different conceptual messages.
 Future specifications may add new values to the `ind` field; see {{iana-ind-ext}}.

-## CMW CBOR Tags {#cbor-tag}
+## Tag CMW {#cbor-tag}

-CMW of type CBOR Tag derive their tag numbers from a corresponding CoAP Content-Format ID using the `TN()` transform defined in {{Appendix B of RFC9277}}.
+Tag CMWs derive their tag numbers from a corresponding CoAP Content-Format ID using the `TN()` transform defined in {{Appendix B of RFC9277}}.
 Such CBOR tag numbers are in range \[1668546817, 1668612095\].

 The RATS conceptual message is first serialized according to the Content-Format ID and then encoded as a CBOR byte string, to which the TN-derived tag number is prepended.

-The CMW CBOR Tag is defined in {{fig-cddl-cbor-tag}} using two different macros.
+The Tag CMW is defined in {{fig-cddl-cbor-tag}} using two different macros.
 One for CBOR-encoded types, the other for all other types.
 Both macros take the CBOR tag number `tn` as a parameter.
-The `cbor-tagged-cbor` macro takes the CDDL definition of the associated conceptual message `fmt` as a second parameter.
+The `tag-cm-cbor` macro takes the CDDL definition of the associated conceptual message `fmt` as a second parameter.

 ~~~ cddl
 {::include cddl/cmw-cbor-tag.cddl}
 ~~~
 {: #fig-cddl-cbor-tag artwork-align="left"
-   title="CDDL definition of the CBOR Tag format macros"}
+   title="CDDL definition of the Tag CMW macros"}

-To add a new CMW, the `$cbor-tag` type socket is extended with a new instance of the CMW CBOR Tag macro.
+To add a new CMW, the `$cbor-tag` type socket is extended with a new instance of the Tag CMW macro.
-For example, to associate conceptual messages of type `my-evidence` with CBOR Tag `1668576819`, one would extend `$cbor-tag` as follows:
+For example, to associate conceptual messages of type `my-evidence` with CBOR tag `1668576819`, one would extend `$cbor-tag` as follows:

 ~~~ cddl
 {::include cddl/cmw-example-tag-1668576819-def.cddl}
 ~~~

-## CMW Collections {#cmw-coll}
+## Collection CMW {#cmw-coll}

 Layered Attesters and composite devices ({{Sections 3.2 and 3.3 of -rats-arch}}) generate Evidence that consists of multiple parts.
 For example, in data center servers, it is not uncommon for separate attesting environments (AE) to serve a subsection of the entire machine.
 One AE might measure and attest to what was booted on the main CPU, while another AE might measure and attest to what was booted on a SmartNIC plugged into a PCIe slot, and a third AE might measure and attest to what was booted on the machine's GPU.
-To allow aggregation of multiple, potentially non-homogeneous evidence formats collected from different AEs, this document defines a CMW "collection" as a container that holds several CMW items, each with a label that is unique within the scope of the collection.
+To allow aggregation of multiple, potentially non-homogeneous evidence formats collected from different AEs, this document defines a Collection CMW as a container that holds several CMW items, each with a label that is unique within the scope of the Collection.

-Although originally designed to support layered Attester and composite device use cases, the CMW collection can be adapted for other scenarios that require the aggregation of RATS conceptual messages.
+Although originally designed to support layered Attester and composite device use cases, the Collection CMW can be adapted for other scenarios that require the aggregation of RATS conceptual messages.
-For instance, collections may be used to group Endorsements, Reference Values, Attestation Results, and more.
+For instance, Collections may be used to group Endorsements, Reference Values, Attestation Results, and more.
-A single CMW collection can contain a mix of different message types, and it can also be used to carry messages related to multiple devices simultaneously.
+A single Collection CMW can contain a mix of different message types, and it can also be used to carry messages related to multiple devices simultaneously.

-The CMW collection ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object containing CMW values.
+The Collection CMW ({{fig-cddl-collection}}) is defined as a CBOR map or JSON object containing CMW values.
 The position of a `cmw` entry in the `cmw-collection` is not significant.
-Labels can be strings (or integers in the CBOR serialization) that serve as a mnemonic for different conceptual messages in the collection.
+Labels can be strings (or integers in the CBOR serialization) that serve as a mnemonic for different conceptual messages in the Collection.

-A collection MUST have at least one CMW entry.
+A Collection MUST have at least one CMW entry.

-The `"__cmwc_t"` key is reserved for associating an optional type to the overall collection and MUST NOT be used for a label.
+The `"__cmwc_t"` key is reserved for associating an optional type to the overall Collection and MUST NOT be used for a label.
-The collection type is either a Uniform Resource Identifier (URI) or an object identifier (OID).
+The value of the `"__cmwc_t"` key is either a Uniform Resource Identifier (URI) or an object identifier (OID).
 The OID is always absolute and never relative.
 The URI is always in the absolute form ({{Section 4.3 of -uri}}).

-Since the collection type is recursive, implementations may limit the allowed depth of nesting.
+Since the Collection CMW is recursive (a Collection CMW is itself a CMW), implementations may limit the allowed depth of nesting.

 ~~~ cddl
 {::include cddl/cmw-collection.cddl}
 ~~~
 {: #fig-cddl-collection artwork-align="left"
-   title="CDDL definition of the CMW collection format"}
+   title="CDDL definition of the Collection CMW"}

-### CMW Collections' role in composite Attester topology
+### Collection CMW role in composite Attester topology

-A CMW Collection's tree structure is not required to be a spanning tree of the system's composite Attester topology.
+A Collection CMW's tree structure is not required to be a spanning tree of the system's composite Attester topology.
-If the labels carry semantic content for a Verifier (e.g. to improve Verifier performance or aid human comprehension), the collection SHOULD be integrity protected.
+If the labels carry semantic content for a Verifier (e.g. to improve Verifier performance or aid human comprehension), the Collection SHOULD be integrity protected.
-For example, the collection can be integrity protected by including it in a signed token such as a CWT or JWT.
+For example, the Collection can be integrity protected by including it in a signed token such as a CWT or JWT.

 ## Decapsulation Algorithm